 CTMS Transfer Rule Set

-Standard Mapping UI: Custom Field Mapping
+Outbound Clinical Mapping UI: Custom Field Mapping

 The transfer scope is restricted to standard fields and values.
 You can transfer custom values if desired, but must map those custom values to standard values first.
 To do so:

-2. From the Object Selection drop down, select the relevant object.
+2. From the Object Selection drop-down, select the relevant object.

 3. Expand the Custom Object Types, Custom Lifecycle States, or Custom Picklist Values section.